leighad/pet-memorializer-backend/README.md

         <!-- belongs_to :user -->
         belongs_to :pet

-#MVP
+# MVP
     *see spec.md file for checklist*

-#Stretch Goals
+# Stretch Goals

-better styling
+* better styling and user experience
-update and delete functionality add image upload
+* update and delete capability
+* add image upload functionality